gaesa/mpv-autoload/README.md

 ## Known Limitations

-### Path resolution

-Currently, only leading `.` in path argument can be properly resolved, `.` in the middle of path or `..` in the path is not resolved yet.

 ### Performance issues on calling external commands

 The `autoload.ts` script leverages the `getMimetype` function to filter all video and audio files within a directory.
 It’s important to note that this operation is not recursive.
 This is because the `mp.utils.readdir` function does not recursively return files.